Tai Shan (giant panda): Naming

 Following a Chinese tradition, panda cubs are not named until they are 100 days old.
-Before he got a name, the cub was popularly referred to as Butterstick because immediately after his birth, a zoo worker described him as being about the size of a stick of butter.
+Before he got a name, the cub was referred to as Butterstick because he was approximately the size of a stick of butter after his birth.
 The name caught on with bloggers, and became quite popular.

-In fall 2005, the National Zoo announced that the cub's name would be chosen through an Internet poll.
+In September 2005, the National Zoo announced that the cub's name would be chosen through an Internet poll.
 There were five names included on the poll; all were traditional Chinese names approved by the China Wildlife Conservation Association.
-The choices were Hua Sheng ("Washington" or "magnificent"), Sheng Hua ("Washington China" and "magnificent"), Tai Shan ("peaceful mountain"), Long Shan ("dragon mountain"), and Qiang Qiang ("strong, powerful").
+The choices were Hua Sheng ("China Washington" or "magnificent"), Sheng Hua ("Washington China" and "magnificent"), Tai Shan ("peaceful mountain"), Long Shan ("dragon mountain"), and Qiang Qiang ("strong, powerful").
 "Butterstick" was not included as an option.
-Some bloggers protested this decision; there was even an attempt to hack the poll, allowing voters the option of selecting the name Butterstick.
-Despite these efforts, the name Tai Shan was eventually chosen, as it had won 44 percent of the 202,045 total votes cast.
+The name Tai Shan was eventually chosen, as it had won 44 percent of the approximately 200,000 total votes cast.